Catherine Smithies: Activism and philanthropy

+In 1875, Catherine Smithies established the first Band of Mercy, modelled on the Band of Hope but focusing on animal welfare.
+The organisation encouraged its members to take a pledge: "I will try to be kind to all living creatures, and try to protect them from cruel usage."

+The Band of Mercy promoted its message through meetings, storytelling, hymns, and visual presentations using lantern slides.
+The movement grew rapidly, spreading internationally to countries such as Australia and the United States.
+Publications like the Band of Mercy Advocate, edited and produced by Thomas, became instrumental in disseminating the organisation's message.

+Death

-Smithies died in 1877; on her deathbed she stated: "the teaching of children to be kind and merciful to God's lower creatures is preparing the way for the gospel of Christ."
-She was buried in Abney Park Cemetery in Stoke Newington, with her son Thomas (who died in 1883).
-A guard of honor was formed by uniformed RSPCA officers at her funeral.
+Smithies died in 1877.
+On her deathbed she stated: "the teaching of children to be kind and merciful to God's lower creatures is preparing the way for the gospel of Christ."
+She was buried in Abney Park Cemetery in Stoke Newington; Thomas was buried alongside her after his death.
+A guard of honour was formed by uniformed RSPCA officers at her funeral.

 After her death, Smithies was memorialised by Thomas, in issue number 281 of The British Workman.
-Smithies' family and friends erected an obelisk and public drinking fountain in Wood Green, London as a memorial.
+Smithies' family and friends erected an obelisk and a public drinking fountain in Wood Green as a memorial to honour her life and contributions.